Last updated on 31st May 2024

 While it’s important to have a solid communication strategy in place to ensure you are consistently offering your clients clear communication, it’s also important to be flexible to your clients’ needs.

-If you have a client that’s finding it difficult to use the tools that you typically use, and this is creating a negative experience for them, then be open to using the tools they prefer.
+If you have a client that’s finding it difficult to use the tools that you typically use, and this is creating a negative experience for them, be open to using the tools they prefer.

 Perhaps you use Google Meet but your client is more comfortable on Microsoft Teams – it’s a small adjustment for you to make to ensure they have the best experience possible.